DelftMercurians/Dies/docs/src/architecture.md

 Dies is desigend to be modular and flexible, allowing for easy integration of new features and algorithms.
 At its core is the `Executor`, which is responsible for setting up the environment, running the AI, processing incoming data, communicating with the game controller and with the robots on the field or a simulator.

-The executor interfaces with the world through the `SSLClient`, which is responsible for communicating with the game controller and the SSL Vision, and with the `SerialClient` (aka. base station client), which is responsible for communicating with the robots.
+The executor interfaces with the world through the `SSLClient`, which is responsible for communicating with the game controller and the SSL Vision, and with the `BasestationClient` (aka. base station client), which is responsible for communicating with the robots.

 Data coming from the vision is processed by `World`, which is responsible for keeping track of the state of the game world, and for filtering and processing incoming data.